Welcome to Food for Thought RD! I’m Kimberly Marsh, a registered dietitian, stay-at-home wife and mom, blogger, self-taught cook, and food lover.

-In 2013, my baby was born, and I became a stay-at-home mom.
-Now, I work hard to make healthy, interesting, and tasty food for my family.
+In 2013, my first baby was born, and I became a stay-at-home mom.
+Now as a mom of four kiddos, I work hard to make healthy, interesting, and tasty food for my family.
 We are definitely not perfect.
-We love our treats.
-Also, adjusting to motherhood has brought back some of my stress and emotional eating struggles.
 But we try to be better each day.

 My nutrition philosophy is this: good nutrition is not complicated.
 Humans are.
 What we eat is a habit we have developed over a lifetime, which makes diet change difficult.
 But small changes in your diet can have large results over time.
 Every day, we have a chance to live a healthier life.
 Holidays, celebrations, or heck Wednesdays that are just awful happen, and we may eat that pan of brownies.
 But, we can pick ourselves up the next day and try again.

 My goal for this blog is to help you keep trying to eat more healthfully.
 I hope to simplify the mess of nutrition information available.
-I promise to post tasty, easy, and affordable recipes that are nutritious (mostly).
+I promise to post recipes that are delicious, kid AND parent friendly, easy, affordable, and nutritious.
 Together, we can do this!